omeranha/MekaWeapons/README.md

 Meka-Tana and Meka-Bow

-self explanatory, right?
+self-explanatory, right?

-TO-DO
+TO-DO:
-Add suport for modules in weapons, couldn't manage to work because the rewrite of ModuleHandler in v10.1 personal goal: render both meka weapons behind player model using an api or something that i don't know how to.
+Add support for modules in weapons.